erickangMSFT/sqldevops/README.md

     * docker container for unit test datbase (mssql)
     * docker container for application (wwiapp)
     * docker container for slacker test runner (slacker)
-        * todo: build one.
-Need to build a new images with slacker dependencies - rbenv, ruby etc then build slacker_runner test project container
     * ACR for sqldevops
     * Kubernetes cluster
         * mssql service and deployment with StatefullSet - ClusterIP and PersistentVolume mounting to Azure File disk